datascienceclubUVU/UVU-2022-2023/Projects Hub/Fall 2022 Club Project/Pandas Overview.md

                      # Create dictionary for data to add to the dataframe
                      data = {'Store': ['Orem', 'Provo', 'Lindon'], 'Item': ['Apple', 'Banana', 'Orange'], 'Price': [2, 3, 4]}

-                     # Create the dataframe
+                     # create the dataframe
                      df = pd.DataFrame(data=data)

-                     # Change the data type by setting the dataframe column to a new value and calling the "astype" method
+                     # change the Price column's data type
                      df['Price'] = df['Price'].astype(float)

-                     # Preview new dataframe
+                     # preview new dataframe
                      df
        * Join Dataframes
             - Just like in a database, joining tables (or in this case, dataframes) is a great way to get related data from